ZanSara/new-haystack-pipeline-draft/proposal/0000-drop_basecomponent.md

 Such search can be scoped down or directed elsewhere by setting the `search_actions_in` init parameter in `Pipeline`: however, all modules must be imported for the search to be successful.

-Search also might fail in narrow corner cases: for example, inner functions are not discovered (classic care for tests).
-For these scenarios, Pipeline also accepts a `extra_actions` init parameter that allows users to explicitly provide a dictionary of actions to integrate with the other discovered actions.
+Search also might fail in narrow corner cases: for example, inner functions are not discovered (often the case in tests).
+For these scenarios, `Pipeline` also accepts a `extra_actions` init parameter that allows users to explicitly provide a dictionary of actions to integrate with the other discovered actions.

 Name collisions are handled by prefixing the action name with the name of the module it was imported from.